International-Data-Spaces-Association/IDS-AppStore/DSC_ADAPTATION.md

 Changes in DSC code are marked with the comment
 `/* AppStore Extension */`

+## io.dsc.controller.MainController

+needs to be deleted, replace by MainController in de.fraunhofer.fit.appstore

+Test io.dataspaceconnector.controller.resource.view.ViewEqualsTest refers to MainController, needs also to be deleted

 ## io.dsc.common.ids.mapping.RdfConverter

 * Added 3 implementations of toRdf method: